Ocean Hill, Brooklyn: Gentrification

 Ocean Hill is in the process of gentrification.
 An increasing number of people of various ethnicities are moving into the area due to slightly lower rent prices in Brownsville and eastern Crown Heights.
 Many abandoned buildings and brownstones have been rehabilitated.
 Prospect Plaza Houses, once a notorious housing project unit, has been closed by the New York City Housing Authority and is in the process of being rebuilt under the federally funded HOPE VI program.
 There are attempts to overhaul the area to resemble Fort Greene-Clinton Hill due to the low rents and massive retail space.
-Brownstone, tenement, and regular house prices in the area are among the lowest in Brooklyn, ranging from $300,000 to $600,000.

 Many residents of Ocean Hill consider themselves residents of Bedford-Stuyvesant.
 Due to gentrification, many real estate developers and the community board use the name Bedford-Stuyvesant/Ocean Hill or just Bedford-Stuyvesant, to avoid the neighborhood being confused with neighboring Brownsville to the southeast.

 Broadway Junction

-Ocean Hill, itself a sub-neighborhood of Bedford-Stuyvesant, also contains the sub-sub-neighborhood of Broadway Junction, defined by Broadway to the north, Atlantic Avenue to the south, Rockaway Avenue to the west, and Van Sinderen Avenue to the east.
+Ocean Hill, itself a sub-neighborhood of Bedford–Stuyvesant, also contains the sub-sub-neighborhood of Broadway Junction, defined by Broadway to the north, Atlantic Avenue to the south, Rockaway Avenue to the west, and Van Sinderen Avenue to the east.
 The area is mostly zoned for light commercial and industrial use, but there is some residential development in the area which consists of two- to three-story residences.
 Broadway Junction is split roughly in half by the Atlantic Avenue/LIRR viaduct, with few connections between the two parts of the neighborhood.
 This disconnect, combined with small blocks and relatively underused streets, parcels, and public spaces, has led to the subsection's characterization as a blighted area, and as such, it is largely ignored by neighboring communities.
 There are plans to add mixed-use areas in Broadway Junction, as well as rezone the area for residential, commercial, and industrial developments, as well as improve transit connectivity in the area.
 A plan put forth by the New York City Department of Transportation would make Broadway Junction into a transportation hub, with residential integration with Ocean Hill on the west and mixed-use industrial and commercial properties on the east.

 Broadway Junction was originally known as Jamaica Pass, a name that became famous in 1776 as the route the British Army marched from southern Kings County to attack Brooklyn during the Battle of Long Island.
 The current name refers to the current Broadway Junction subway station, which once connected to the LIRR and the Fulton Street El as well.
 Nearby is the Cemetery of the Evergreens, and Highland Park.

 Demographics

+Based on data from the 2020 United States census, the population for the neighborhood was 37,952, an increase of 18.8% from the 31,935 counted in the 2010 census.
+The 2020 population for the neighborhood was 24,567 (64.7%) Black non-Hispanic, 7,714 (20.3%) Hispanic/Latino (of any race), 2,597 (6.8%) White non-Hispanic, 1,879 (5.0%) Non-Hispanic of two or more races, 741 (2.0%) Asian non-Hispanic and 454 (1.2%) Some other race, non-Hispanic.